 Email Templates (Constant Contact)

 Use our custom Constant Contact email templates to facilitate impactful, on-brand digital communications with your clients, partners and target audiences.
-Be sure to stick with the correct fonts, which include Arial, as well as Gotham and Univers (when available).
+Templates already include the correct logo, font, colors and overall style.

 - Log in to Constant Contact

 - Once logged in, click the gold “Create” button at the top right.

 - Select the “Extension Templates” tab/folder (under the search bar to the right of the Standard Templates tab).

 - Pick the template that’s appropriate for your email campaign, then you’re ready to create your message!

 REMINDER: Our county centers should use the N.C.
 Cooperative Extension versions as their default templates.Here are the three standard N.C.
 Cooperative Extension email templates for reference: